glvckoma/RuneAgent-Revived/README.md

 1. Ensure Java is installed and available in your system PATH
 2. Double-click the run.bat file to start RuneAgent with the RuneScape client

+## Config Creation

+This needs to be tackled to match the specific runescape private server you are testing.

+1. Decompile & analyze bytecote
+2. Identify files that match Buffer(Stream)/Client/IsaacRandomGEN
+3. Identify the hooks/methods.
+4. Update the config file to match.

 ### Writing Scripts